-The Caucasian Shepherd Dog (CSD) is considered to be the breed taking its origin from ancient Caucasian dogs.
-The breed's expansion covers territories from the Caucasian Range and the steppe regions of Southern Russia.
-The evolution of the breed was not only a result of natural selection but also influenced by nations that inhabited the Caucasian Region, Historically Caucasian Shepherd dogs were used for guarding and safe-keeping of herds, flocks and swellings from beasts of prey and predators.
-The first mention of a large molossoid dogs used by the army of Armenian Tsar Tigran the II dates from the 1st century BC, Selection work with the breed started in the USSR in the 1920s.
-Obligatory qualities such as physical power, self-confidence, fearlessness, sharply developed hearing, good sight, and a dense and waterproof coat have been cultivated in the process of selection.
-All these qualities as well as endurance allows people to use the Caucasian Shepherd Dogs in all kinds of climatic condition including the most severe ones.
+The first mention of a large molossoid dogs used by the army of Armenian Tsar, Tigran II, dates from the 1st century BC.
+Selection work with the breed started in the USSR in the 1920s.
+Obligatory qualities such as physical power, self-confidence, fearlessness, sharply developed hearing, good sight, and a dense and waterproof coat, have been cultivated in the process of selection.
+All these qualities, as well as endurance, allows people to use the Caucasian Shepherd Dogs in all kinds of climatic conditions including the most severe ones.

-GENERAL APPEARANCE:
+GENERAL APPEARANCE

 The Caucasian Shepherd Dog is a harmonious built, large, strong dog with plenty of bone and powerful muscular system; of a slight rectangular format.

-Sexual dimorphism is well pronounced.
+Sexual dimorphism is well-pronounced.
 Males are masculine, with well-developed withers and a bigger head in comparison with females.
 They are also more massive, bigger and often shorter in body than females.

-In dogs with longer coat-variety males have a distinctly pronounced mane.
+In dogs with longer coat variety, males have a distinctly pronounced mane.

-IMPORTANT PROPORTIONS:
+IMPORTANT PROPORTIONS

-The body length exceeds the height at withers by 3-8 %.
-The length of the forelegs averages 50-52% of the height at the withers.
-The length of the skull correlates with the length of the muzzle as 3:2.
+- The body length exceeds the height at withers by 3% 8%. - The length of the forelegs averages 50% 52% of the height at the withers. - The length of the skull correlates with the length of the muzzle as 3 : 2.

-BEHAVIOUR AND TEMPERAMENT:
+BEHAVIOUR / TEMPERAMENT

-Behaviour is steady, active, self-confident, fearless and independent.
+Behaviour is steady, active, self-confident, fearless, and independent.
 The Caucasian Shepherd Dog shows a devoted attachment to its master; it is an excellent guard dog.

-HEAD CRANIAL REGION:
+HEAD

+Cranial Region:

-The head is large, massive, and broad in cheekbones; when viewed from above the head looks like a wedge with broad base.
+General appearance: The head is large, massive, and broad in cheekbones; when viewed from above the head looks like a wedge with broad base.

-Skull: Massive and broad; forehead is almost flat, with a marked but not deep furrow.
+Skull: Massive and broad; forehead is almost flat, with a marked, but not deep, furrow.
 Superciliary ridges are developed, but not protruding.
 Occipital bone inconspicuous.

 Stop: Noticeable but not clearly marked.